rapPayne/react_in_3_weeks/labs/1.5 Events/README.md

   console.log(`Adding ${menuItem.name} to the cart`);
 }
 ```

+Yes, this is a function inside of a function.
+Welcome to JavaScript. 😜

 4. Run and test.
 You've got it right when you can click the button and see your message in the [console](../../cheatsheet.md/To-see-something-in-the-browser-console).

 ## Wiring the *Place Order* button